-We adopted several measures in 2020 and 2021 in response to the COVID-19 pandemic to focus on maintaining business continuity and preparing for the long-term success of our business, including temporarily requiring employees to work remotely, suspending non-essential travel by our employees, and requiring events to be held virtually.
-In addition, we temporarily reduced the pace of our employee hiring across all functions in the second and third quarters of 2020.
-The reduction in employee hiring for our sales and marketing organization has negatively impacted our near- to medium-term growth rate and revenue.
-While slower growth in certain operating expenses due to reduced business travel and the virtualization or cancellation of customer, partner, and employee events had a short-term benefit to our results of operations during 2020 and 2021, we experienced an increase in expenses related to travel, in-person events, real estate and facilities during the six months ended June 30, 2022, and expect to continue to see growth in these expenses during the remainder of 2022 assuming continued easing of restrictions related to the COVID-19 pandemic.
+We adopted several measures in response to the COVID-19 pandemic to focus on maintaining business continuity and preparing for the long-term success of our business, including temporarily requiring employees to work remotely, suspending non-essential travel by our employees, requiring events to be held virtually, and temporarily reducing the pace of our employee hiring across all functions in the second and third quarters of 2020.
+In particular, the reduction in employee hiring for our sales and marketing organization has negatively impacted our near- to medium-term growth rate and revenue.
+While slower growth in certain operating expenses due to reduced business travel and the virtualization or cancellation of customer, partner, and employee events had a short-term benefit to our results of operations during 2020 and 2021, we experienced an increase in expenses related to travel, in-person events, real estate and facilities during the three months ended March 31, 2022, and expect to continue to see growth in these expenses during the remainder of 2022 assuming continued easing of restrictions related to the COVID-19 pandemic.